On New Year’s Day 1994…

 - August 2006 – Hilario’s work was reviewed in the Chicago Sun-Times.

-Hilario has had seventeen solo shows since 1998.
+Hilario has had nineteen solo shows since 1998.
 His solo show in October 2001 was featured in the Arts section of the Sunday edition of The Arizona Republic.
 In October 2000, two of his works were selected for the 4th Annual Juried Exhibition by Phoenix’s prestigious ArtLink, Inc.

 His work has been acquired for corporate collections such as UBS AG, AllianceBernstein LP, McDonalds Corporation, Elizabeth Arden Red Door Spa, St. Regis Hotels, and DMB, Inc. His work is also in a multitude of private collections worldwide.